 - Marking: Each correct answer will be awarded one mark each and 0.25 marks will be deducted for every incorrect answer.

 - Language: The questions of CLAT 2020 will be in English language only.

 CLAT 2020 Syllabus

-- Legal Aptitude- Includes legal propositions and a set of facts to which the said proposition has to be applied.
-Some propositions may not be “true” in the real sense, candidates will have to assume the “truth” of these propositions and answer the questions accordingly.
+The section will test the candidate’s interest toward the study of law, research aptitude and problem solving ability.
+Some preposition may not be “true” in the real sense, candidate will have to assume the “truth” of these prepositions and answer the question accordingly.

 CLAT 2019 - The Common Law Admission Test for the admission year 2019-2020 will be held by National Law University Odisha, Cuttack (NLUO) on May 26, 2019 (Sunday).
 Unlike the previous years, the national-level law examination for admissions into NLUs will be administered offline.
 Further, the most-sought after law entrance exam, CLAT 2019 will be conducted for 21 NLUs including Dharmashastra National Law University, Jabalpur (MPDNLU) and Himachal Pradesh National Law University .
 The CLAT 2019 conducting body, NLU Odisha has announced the admission notification of Common Law Admission Test on January 1, 2019, following by its application process commencing from January 13, 2019.
 Earlier, it was decided that CLAT 2019 application form would be available on January 10, 2019.
 The CLAT is held every year by an NLU for admissions to undergraduate and postgraduate law programmes in the participating National Law Universities of the CLAT Core Committee.
 In addition to the NLUs participating in CLAT, over 25 private law schools will be accepting CLAT 2019 scores for their BA LLB, BBA LLB, BCom LLB BSc LLB and LLM programmes.